trinity-academy-webdev/website-template/TASKREADME.md

         - [ ] background-image.
 Here we pass in a linear-gradient function which creates a gradient on the background.
                 Here you can change the color of the gradient, as well as its direction.
 Find out more about gradients <a href="https://www.w3schools.com/css/css3_gradients.asp">here</a>:
 2. Centre the gallery element
-    - [ ] Using css, centre the element with the id "hero-element".
+    - [ ] Using css, centre the element with the id "hero-section".
 For help consult <a href="https://www.w3schools.com/css/css_align.asp">here</a>
 3. Change the image border
     - [ ] Using css, edit the border of the element with id "slideshow-container".
 Look <a href="https://www.w3schools.com/css/css_border.asp">here</a>  for different options of borders